Home

 • Bringing your arms closer to your trunk will make this exercise more challenging by decreasing your base of support.

-• Try The Clock
+• Try another dynamic ball exercise: The Clock